halima1989/halima1989/README.md

 - 👋 Hi, I’m @halima1989
 - 👀 I’m interested in sciences ,maths , digital ,and decoration
-- 🌱 I’m currently learning digital, code languages ​​and data analysis in self-study
+- 🌱 I’m currently learning digital, code languages ​​and data analysis
 - 💞️ I’m looking to collaborate tor create some websites
 - 📫 How to became rich